 But as I was saying above, Patay Khan does have some very good songs.
 And one of those songs, as I have also mentioned before, was actually unprecedented in certain ways… It was sung by Noor Jehan in two languages, for two different characters, depicting two completely different moods.
 And Noor Jehan does this in a beautiful, flawless, and utterly convincing manner.
 If only the film itself were as convincing and inspiring as the voice of Noor Jehan.
 But I guess we can give it a little credit, at least, for containing songs like this in the first place…

 P.S.
-I should add that I did enjoy the puppet show at the beginning (which is screen capped for my present image header).
+I should add that I did enjoy the puppet show at the beginning.
 The show involves the scene of a beggar appealing to the more fortunate, and the show is also followed by some nice philosophical lines from Patay Khan (the character) comparing the puppet to the poor man who has to labor to make money for the rich (a subject close to my heart, as a few people out there know).
 This scene reminded me quite a bit of the opening of the Balraj Sahni-Vyjayanthimala starrer Kathputli, but Kathputli didn’t come out until two years later, so there is a chance that it actually copied this.